 If you’re out of luck and can’t find an outdoor fitness center, there are still options.
 Jogging is the most popular choice, but don’t forget about yoga, bicycling, and buddy sports like tennis.
 The outdoor air makes any sport more enjoyable.

 You don’t need a gym membership to hit the water.
 If you live in an apartment complex, chances are there’s a swimming pool a couple blocks from your front door.
 If not, check your local area.

-.
-Rio Park at the RIO Washintonian Center is a great place to rent a paddle boat, but can be a little cold for swimming.
+Rio Park at the RIO Washingtonian Center is a great place to rent a paddle boat, but can be a little cold for swimming.

 Upper County Outdoor Pool has everything a swimmer needs, from a 25-meter pool to a winding water slide.
 The nearest water park is only a 20-minute drive from Gaithersburg.
 Wheaton Glenmont Outdoor Pool is a great place to hop down a slide between laps.
 Besides the 50-meter main pool, there are open swimming areas to break away from regimented exercise and just swim.

 Build Your Own Gym